jundalisay/superb/content/en/research/smith/wealth-of-nations/book-4/chapter-2a.md

-+++
+---
+title: "The Restraints on foreign imports which can be produced at home"
+heading: "Chapter 2a"
-title=  "The Restraints on foreign imports which can be produced at home" heading=  "Chapter 2a of Book 4 " date=  2020-03-27 image=  "/covers/wn.jpg" description=  "The monopoly of domestic industry is secured through high duties or import bans of foreign goods which can be produced at home." linkb=  "/research/smith/wealth-of-nations/book-4/chapter-1d" linkbtext=  "Chapter 1d" linkf=  "/research/smith/wealth-of-nations/book-4/chapter-2b" linkftext=  "Chapter 2b" icon=  "/icons/smith.png"
+description: "The monopoly of domestic industry is secured through high duties or import bans of foreign goods which can be produced at home"
-+++
+image: /covers/wn.jpg
+weight: 10
+author: Adam Smith
+icons: /icons/smith.png
+---

 {{< s v="1" >}} The monopoly of domestic industry is secured through high duties or import bans of foreign goods which can be produced at home.